-Make this Easy Mango Cobbler Recipe in under 20 minutes.
-This quick and easy Southern dessert is a great fix for the days when you want to eat something sweet, summery, and delicious.
+Make this Easy Mango Cobbler Recipe in under 60 minutes.
+This quick and easy Southern dessert is a great fix for eating something sweet, summery, and delicious (vegetarian).

-Mango cobbler is an easy and quick dessert recipe where ripe juicy mangoes are cooked along with sugar, butter, vanilla, and cornstarch.
-This bubbly mixture is then topped with a crumbly cobbler topping made with flour and oats mixture.
-It’s perfect to serve right out of the oven topped with vanilla ice cream.
+Mango Cobbler is an easy and quick dessert recipe where ripe, juicy mangoes are cooked along with sugar, butter, vanilla, and cornstarch.
+This bubbly mixture is then topped with a crumbly cobbler topping made with flour and oats.
+It’s perfect for serving right out of the oven, topped with vanilla ice cream.

-Mango cobbler has crispy and crumbly oats topping and gooey sweet fruit inside, which makes it just irresistible.
+Mango cobbler has crispy and crumbly oats topping and gooey sweet fruit, making it irresistible.
 Serve a scoop of vanilla ice cream or whipped cream on top, and see how this simple dessert becomes your favorite with just one bite.

 This super easy dessert can be prepared using fresh or frozen mangoes.
 I cooked the mangoes along with sugar and cornstarch so that they thicken up and the cobbler is not watery.